By Steve Pope | December 5, 2018

 Just days before the McCandless Town Council is set to review the employment status of suspended police chief David R. DiSanti Sr., the police union delivered a two-page letter to town officials saying they no longer want him as chief.

 In the Dec.
-4 letter from the McCandless Police Officers Association, all but two of the current 26 police officers say they want DiSanti to return as chief.
+4 letter from the McCandless Police Officers Association, all but two of the current 26 police officers say they do want DiSanti to return as chief.
 One officer voted in favor of the suspended chief and one abstained.
 Two others did not vote because they have not completed their initial 12-month probation period.

 On Oct.
 29. town officials posted a notice that two members of the department were on paid administrative leave while a “personnel matter” was being investigated.